-NEON & CONCRETE —Story #07
+NEON & CONCRETE — Story #07

 That other world, that other time, it’s just as rich, just as potent, it’s in your gut and it tingles.
 It’s not what was said, it’s more than that.
 It’s not what you were doing, it’s bigger than that.
 It’s how it ran through you, to the pit of your stomach, to the tips of your fingers and across the edge of your soul.
-Those are the ones that rise, those are the memories that come back.
-You either laugh or you cry because there is never anything in-between.
+Those are the ones that rise, those are the memories that come back and you either laugh or you cry because there is never anything in-between.

 A thin fog of snow that makes it this far down settles on the broken streets, it calls on the neon hue of the metropolis and gives a soft crunch under my steel toecap boots.
-A purple-pink glow rises out of the forgotten darkness on the ground levels and for a moment there’s the idea that I might be somewhere other than here.
-There’s that chance of escape until the figures start to make their way out of black spaces.
+A purple-pink glow rises out of the forgotten darkness on the ground levels and for a moment there’s the idea that I might be somewhere other than here, that chance of escape until the figures start to make their way out of black spaces.

 My holographic overcoat provokes synthetic eyes from the fading shadows all around.
-Beady little red dots which track and follow, otherwise hidden in the dark recesses of the streets, pulled out by the glow reflected on the thin layer of snow.
+Beady little red dots that track and follow, otherwise hidden in the dark recesses of the streets, pulled out by the glow reflected on the thin layer of snow.

-There’s a whistle and a shout when some creep comes limping up to me.
-The weak red light in his eyes is dimmed by the neon glow from strip lighting embedded in the concrete overhang.
+There’s a whistle and a shout and some creep comes limping up to me.
+The weak red light in his eyes dimmed by the neon glow from strip lighting embedded in the concrete overhang.
 That concrete, a mixture of moss and grey, hanging weeds and jutting rebar steel, city infrastructure and neon, all that lovely neon.
-Major Prime, coast to coast, real concrete, real people, real neon, and that’s why I love it down here on the street levels; you get to see the city at its barest, raw as fuck and no holds barred.
+Major Prime, coast to coast, real concrete, real people, real neon, and that’s why I love it down here on the street levels, you get to see the city at its barest, raw as fuck and no holds barred.